Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Store unopened bottles in refrigerator at 2°C to 8°C (35°F to 46°F).
 Do not freeze.Under these conditions, Bafiertam is stable until the expiration date indicated on the package.

-Opened bottles bottles may be store at 20°C to 25°C (68°F to 77°F); excursions between 15°C and 30°C (59°F and 86°F) permitted [see USP Controlled Room Temperature].
+Opened bottles may be stored at 20°C to 25°C (68°F to 77°F); excursions between 15°C and 30°C (59°F and 86°F) permitted [see USP Controlled Room Temperature].
 Protect the capsules from light.
 Store in original container.
 Under these conditions, Bafiertam is stable for 3 months.

 Capsules may become deformed if kept at high temperatures.